michaelandrefraniatte/michaelandrefraniatte/README.md

 • Concern: Author's work may not be used for private or commercial purpose without the requirement and consent.

 • Odd: Owning or obtaining author's works is a serious mistake not to be made without the requirement and consent.

+• Exposure: Sharing is strictly prohibited by anyone in any way and in any manner with or without the requirement and consent.

+• Use: Only personal use is tolerate, and only with the requirement and consent, in all cases copyright laws must be respected.

 • Infringement: Who's not agree owes to author the copyrights subsequent penalities for each work of author.